Adobe throws in towel to Apple in Web software war

 VICTORY FOR JOBS

-"It certainly changes the position a little bit for those who said that iOS products such as iPhone and iPad were disadvantaged for not supporting flash," said Michael Gartenberg, an analyst with Gartner.
+"It certainly changes the position a little bit for those who said that iOS products such as iPhone and iPad were disadvantaged for not supporting flash.
+Clearly that's not the case anymore," said Michael Gartenberg, an analyst with Gartner.

+But "Flash is definitely not going away.
+It's still going to be an integral part of the Web experience, particularly on the desktop (where) some of these technologies will continue.

+"In the mobile space, Adobe was simply was not able to create a version of Flash that worked across the board range on mobile devices it needed to and it's probably wise to retreat a little bit."

+But HTML5 has taken off since Apple refused to adopt Flash because developers who used Adobe's proprietary technology did not want to miss out on getting their content viewed by iPhone and iPad users.
+The newer technology also uses open standards, which means a single company like Adobe does not have control over the technology.

+"Steve Jobs kicked the industry forward a notch towards HTML5," said BGC Partners analyst Colin Gillis.
+"Open-source always wins, even it doesn't mean innovators are going to make money on it."

-While Adobe only publicly conceded on Wednesday that HTML5 has become the preferred standard for creating mobile browser content, it has long been investing in the technology.
+Adobe conceded that HTML5 has become the preferred standard for creating mobile browser content.
+Indeed, in the past year, the company had begun diverting resources to supporting the standard.

-For example, it worked with magazine publisher Conde Nast for about year developing software that allows for the use of HTML5 technology to publish digital editions of magazines, including the New Yorker and Wired.

-This means any content producer can use Adobe's publishing software to build video and motion graphics suitable for the iPad, as well as most other mobile devices.

 The company said it plans to infuse HTML5 technology across its entire product line over the coming years, offering increasingly sophisticated tools and services to design professionals, publishers, retailers and other businesses.

-David Wadhwani, head of Adobe's digital media business unit, said the company was in "close collaboration" with Apple as well as Google, Microsoft Corp and others as it developed these new products.
+David Wadhwani, head of Adobe's digital media business unit, said the company was in "close collaboration" with Apple as well as Google Inc, Microsoft Corp and others as it developed these new products.

 "There is rocket science in this," he said.
 "There is enough innovation here to last a decade."